skolbot.AI Chatbot for Schools

 The wider reputation ecosystem

 Google reviews are necessary but not sufficient.
-Prospective students in 2026 β€” particularly those whose gen Z expectations for a school website have been shaped by a decade of platform reviews β€” cross-reference across multiple sources before committing.
-Trustpilot, LinkedIn company pages, Reddit threads, student forums, and YouTube testimonial channels together form a reputation ecosystem that AI engines draw on when generating recommendations.
+Prospective students in 2026 β€” particularly those whose Gen Z expectations for a college website have been shaped by a decade of platform reviews β€” cross-reference across multiple sources before committing.
+Niche.com, Reddit (especially r/ApplyingToCollege and program-specific subreddits), College Confidential, RateMyProfessors, LinkedIn alumni pages, YouTube college vlogs, and US News & World Report rankings together form a reputation ecosystem that AI engines draw on when generating recommendations.

 Your Google rating gets prospects to your door.
 Your broader online presence determines whether they walk through it.